Saiprasad690/Nginx/README.md

 ```bash
 sudo docker rm nginx-example-docker
 ```
 That's it!
-You've successfully set up a Nginx Docker container on your Ubuntu 22.04 EC2 instance using the Ansible playbook.
+Successfully implemented set up a Nginx Docker container on your Ubuntu 22.04 EC2 instance using the Ansible playbook.